MushroomObserver/developer-startup/VAGRANT_UPGRADES.md

 If stuff fails now you have to figure out how to fix it.

+### 10) Upload the new box to `images.mushroomobserver.org`. ###
+> [!important]
-### 10) Don't forget to update `box_url` in the Vagrantfile, and upload the new box
+> Don't forget to update `box_url` in the Vagrantfile before uploading the box.

-to `images.mushroomobserver.org`.
-(You will need an ssh account on that server.) ###
+To upload the box to the image server, you will need an ssh account on that server.

     scp /path/to/your/mo-focal-2022-12-01.box youraccount@images.mushroomobserver.org:/data/images/mo

-You may have to first upload it to your own directory, if you don't have permissions for `/data/images/mo`.
+You may have to first upload it to your home directory on the server, if you don't have permissions for `/data/images/mo`.

     scp /path/to/your/mo-focal-2022-12-01.box youraccount@images.mushroomobserver.org:~/